sahandmohammadrehzaii/hermes/README.md

-Hermes is a JavaScript engine optimized for fast start-up of [React Native](https://reactnative.dev/) apps.
-It features ahead-of-time static optimization and compact bytecode.

-If you're only interested in using pre-built Hermes in a new or existing React Native app, you do not need to follow this guide or have direct access to the Hermes source.
+ide or have direct access to the Hermes source.
 Instead, just follow [these instructions to enable Hermes](https://reactnative.dev/docs/hermes).

 > Noted that each Hermes release is aimed at a specific RN version.
 The rule of thumb is to always follow [Hermes releases](https://github.com/facebook/hermes/releases) strictly.
 Version mismatch can result in instant crash of your apps in the worst case scenario.